dsir-minute/iotaLeaderBoard2/README.md

 ### IOTA Proof of Concept Application example with tutorial.
 Please head to the [IOTA Learn Tutorial](https://learn.iota.org/tutorial/payments-and-messaging-leaderboard) for more information.

 ## Instructions
-### Open right side panel; enter seed, http hostname or IP @ of wallet server and wallet server's port; then tap 'Go!' and see in main page the list getting updated when a transfer arrives.
+### Open right side panel; enter seed, hostname or IP @ of wallet server, usage of https, and wallet server's port; then tap 'Go!' and see in main page the list getting updated when a transfer arrives.